antcar112/git-hooks-nodejs/README.md

 # Git hooks NodeJS

-NodeJS app with Husky and Commitlint
+NodeJS app with Husky and Commitlint.